 - Thank God and praise him for your spouse- Pray thanksgiving that God would bring you to your husband.
 Thank Him for specific qualities that your man possesses that you love.

 - Use scripture for your prayers- This is a great alternative to when we don’t know what to pray.
 Find scripture and pray that you can implement it into your life.
+If you are new to praying aloud this could be a great way to start to support you in getting a little more comfortable as well.

 - Write a prayer and read it- Sometimes writing our prayers down can be easier than verbalizing.
 Write the desires of your heart and then read them.
+Here are 15 prayer prompts to strengthen your marriage that might be helpful.

 - Start short- Keep it short and simple while building the routine.
 Short doesn’t mean it’s unauthentic!